jamesaj23/openwrt-packet-generator/README.md

 These scripts should be placed within the `/usr/lib/sqm/` folder in OpenWrt, while the configuration files should be placed at `/etc/config/sqm`.

+## OpenWrt configs
+All config files from the OpenWrt router can be found in `openwrt_configs.zip`.

 ## File description
 `connections.py`: Library for creating connections between python instances and transferring files between them.
 Unused ATM `coordinator.py`: Defines an object that facilitates a single testrun from the coordinator device.